-- 1.9 Bank policy requires that consultants provide professional, objective, and impartial advice and at all times hold the client's interests paramount, without any consideration for future work, and that in providing advice they avoid conflicts with other assignments and their own corporate interests.
-Consultants shall not be hired for any assignment that would be in conflict with their prior or current obligations to other clients, or that may place them in a position of being unable to carry out the assignment in the best interest of the Borrower.
-Without limitation to the generality of the forgoing, consultants shall not be hired under the circumstances set forth below: - (a) Conflict between consulting activities and procurement of goods, works, or services (other than consulting services covered by these Policies 10): A firm that has been engaged by the Borrower to provide goods, works, or services (other than consulting services covered by these Policies) for a project, and each of its affiliates, shall be disqualified from providing consulting services related to those goods, works, or services.
-Conversely, a firm hired to provide consulting services for the preparation or implementation of a project, and each of its affiliates, shall be disqualified from subsequently providing goods, works, or services (other than consulting services covered by these Policies) resulting from or directly related to the firm's consulting services for such preparation or implementation. - (b) Conflict among consulting assignments: Neither consultants (including their personnel and sub-consultants) nor any of their affiliates shall be hired for any assignment that, by its nature, may be in conflict with another assignment of the consultants.
-As an example, consultants hired to prepare engineering designs for an
+- 1.9 Bank policy requires that consultants provide professional, objective and impartial advice and at all times hold the client's interests paramount, without any consideration for future work, and that in providing advice they avoid conflicts with other assignments and their own corporate interests.
+Consultants shall not be hired for any assignment that would be in conflict with their prior or current obligations to other clients, or that may place them in a position of being unable to carry out the assignment in the Borrower's best interest.
+Without limitation to the generality of the forgoing, consultants shall not be hired under the circumstances set forth below: - a) Conflict between consulting activities and procurement of goods, works or services (other than consulting services covered by these Policies): A firm that has been engaged by the Borrower to provide goods, works or services (other than consulting services covered by these Policies) for a project, and each of its affiliates, shall be disqualified from providing consulting services related to those goods, works or services.
+Conversely, a firm hired to provide consulting services for the preparation or implementation of a project, and each of its affiliates, shall be disqualified from subsequently providing goods, works or services (other than consulting services covered by these Policies) resulting from or directly related to the firm's consulting services for such preparation or implementation. - b) Conflict among consulting assignments: Neither consultants (including their personnel and sub-consultants) nor any of their affiliates shall be hired for any assignment that, by its nature, may be in conflict with another assignment of the consultants.
+As an example, consultants hired to prepare engineering designs for an infrastructure project shall not be engaged to prepare an independent environmental assessment for the same project, and consultants assisting a client in the privatization of public assets shall neither purchase, nor advise purchasers of, such assets.
+Similarly, consultants hired to prepare Terms of Reference (TOR) for an assignment shall not be hired for the assignment in question. - c) Relationship with Borrower's staff: Consultants (including their personnel and subconsultants) that have a business or family relationship with a member of the Borrower's staff (or of the project implementing agency's staff, or of a beneficiary of the loan) who are directly or indirectly involved in any part of: (i) the preparation of the TOR of the contract, (ii) the selection process for such contract, or (iii) supervision of such contract, may not be awarded a contract, unless the conflict stemming from this relationship has been resolved in a manner acceptable to the Bank throughout the selection process and the execution of the contract.